 River Song, played by Alex Kingston, is raised as an assassin but ends using her strength positively.
 She is one of the few female companions of the Doctor on this classic series and is capable and strong.
 She was kidnapped as a baby, brainwashed, and raised to be an assassin.
 She then meets the Doctor and falls in love with him, despite living her timeline in a different direction, again showing how a woman can balance all her emotions.
 Through it all, she’s hilarious, quick with a gun or a punch, emotional, and always a woman.

 Though stone-cold on the surface, Olivia Dunham, played by Anna Torv, is the heart and soul of Fringe.
 Unafraid to stand up to her superiors, she investigates the upside world of fringe science on her own.
 Olivia was successful in showing that a strong woman can love and yet be courageous and determined, making her one of the people responsible for not only saving the world from the incursion from another timeline, but also from the threat of invaders from the future.

 Dr. Scully, played by Gillian Anderson, holds a degree in physics and is a qualified doctor.
 As the deadpan, witty foil to her partner Fox Mulder and his faith in the paranormal, she escaped the role traditionally reserved for female characters in the genre.
 She was a brave, bad-ass nerd who alternated between thoughtful silence and matter-of-fact polysyllabism.

 In general, the content on TV has become better over the years.
-The writing and filming on TV is strong competition for cinema.
-Working on the development of strong female characters on TV has been recognized as valuable and that let to many successful series.
+The writing and filming on TV is a strong competition for cinema.
+Working on the development of strong female characters on TV has been recognized as valuable and that led to many successful series.
 In films, they have just starting to recognize that now.

 Do you know more strong female characters from other Sci-Fi or Fantasy TV series that inspire you?
 I’m sure you do.
 Let’s put them in the spotlight!